olekmorawski/PullUP/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## 🤝 Support

-For support, email support@pullup.com or join our Discord community.

 ---

-Built with ❤️ for the future of transportation
+Built with ❤️ for the future of transportation and FOSS